RaoBrandon/Stack-Overflow-Survey-Analysis/README.md

 <p>Complete results of this analysis are shared within the project notebook as well as the medium post linked here.</p>

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>
 Must give credit to Stack Overflow for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://survey.stackoverflow.co/).
+You can find the Licensing for the data and other descriptive information at the link available [here](https://survey.stackoverflow.co/).

 Several references, especially towards the intialization, fit and evaluation of a model refer to best practices as documented in Udacity's Data Science Nanodegree program.